SMALL GRANTS FUND 2018-19

 - Have provided complete and satisfactory reporting on past projects

-Please note: honourariums for facilitators may be eligible while payments of stipends to participants are not eligible.
+Please note: honourariums for facilitators may be eligible while payments of wages or stipends to participants are ineligible.

 Who will decide?